freeCodeCamp/guide/src/pages/javascript/form-validation/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+Form validation is a set of “validation descriptors” associated with each element in a form.
+The “validation descriptor” is nothing but a string specifying the type of validation to be performed.